djey47/tduf/src/markdown/README.md

 * Providing base modding features to save time in a command line interface (aka.
 CLI)
 * Making database and cameras editing less harmful with a new Database Editor (aka.
 GUI)
 * Helping with reverse-engineering
-* Bringing and powering new desktop applications for end-users
+* Bringing and powering new desktop applications for end-users (Database Editor, TDU Launcher)
 * ...